-- (14) If there was such a policy/protocol, whether it was followed, and if not, what practice was followed in respect of all these matters; - (15) Whether there are any situations in which neither the existing protocol/policy nor the practice were followed and what precisely happened/failed to happen in those situations.
-What factors were in play in deciding to depart from the protocol or practice? - (16) The extent to which you were/are aware of protocols or policies operating at your newspaper in relation to expenses or remuneration paid to other external sources of information (whether actually commissioned by your newspaper or not).
-There is no need for you to cover 'official' sources, such as the Press Association; - (17) The practice of your newspaper in relation to payment of expenses and/or remuneration paid to other external sources of information (whether actually commissioned by your newspaper or not).
-There is no need to cover 'official' sources such as the Press Association; - (18) In respect of editorial decisions you have made to publish stories, the factors you have taken into account in balancing the private interests of individuals (including the fact that information may have been obtained from paid sources in the circumstances outlined under paragraph 11 above) against the public interest in a free Press.
-You should provide a number of examples of these, and explain how you have interpreted and applied the foregoing public interest; - (19) Whether you, or your newspaper (to the best of your knowledge) ever used or commissioned anyone who used 'computer hacking' in order to source stories, or for any other reason. - (20) If you cannot answer these questions, or take the view that they could be more fully answered by someone else, you must nonetheless provide answers to the extent that you can, and to the extent that you cannot you must provide the Inquiry as soon as possible with names of those who would be able to assist us further.
+- (12) The extent to which you are aware of protocols or policies operating at your newspapers in relation to expenses or remuneration paid to other external sources of information (whether actually commissioned by the newspapers owned by your company or not).
+There is no need for you to cover 'official' sources, such as the Press Association; - (13) The practice of the newspapers owned by your company in relation to payment of expenses and/or remuneration paid to other external sources of information (whether actually commissioned by the newspapers owned by your company or not).
+There is no need to cover 'official' sources such as the Press Association; - (14) If you cannot answer these questions, or take the view that they could be more fully answered by someone else, you must nonetheless provide answers to the extent that you can, and to the extent that you cannot you must provide the Inquiry as soon as possible with names of those who would be able to assist us further.